 Don't forget to check out our new video with updated technology: vimeo.com/220289475

-Make sure you watch it on a large screen!
-You won't be able to appreciate this clip or see individual cells moving in a sponge on a smartphone.
+Make sure you watch the video on a large screen.
 This clip is displayed in Full HD, yet the source footage (or the whole clip), is available in UltraHD 4k resolution for media productions.

 The answer to a common question: yes, colors are "real" and not exaggerated by digital enhancement.
-I have only applied basic white balance correction.
-When photographers use white light on corals, they simply miss the vast majority of colors.
-Read more about fluorescence and why these corals are natural: notes-from-dreamworlds.blogspot.com.au/2013/06/fluorescent-colors-of-reef-coral.html
+We have only applied basic white balance correction.
+However, we used specialized lights to mimic the underwater ambient spectrum.
+When photographers use white light (artificial spectrum) on corals, they simply miss the vast majority of colours.
+Corals have spectrum-sensitive colouration due to fluorescent pigments.

 The duration of sequences varied from 20 minutes to 6+ hours.

 === Technical details ===

 To make this little clip we took 150000 shots.
 Why so many?
 Because macro photography involves shallow depth of field.
 To extend it, we used focus stacking and deconvolution algorithms.
 Each frame of the video is actually a stack that consists of 3-12 shots.

 Just the intro and the last scene are regular real-time footage.
 One frame required about 10 minutes of processing time (raw conversion + stacking + deconvolution in some scenes).
 Unfortunately, the success rate was very low due to copious technical challenges and we spent almost 9 long months to get it right.